jhumelsine/jhumelsine.github.io/_posts/2024-04-21-interpreter-design-pattern-parser.md

 ### Semantic Analyzer
 The Semantic Analyzer adds meaning to the parse tree.
 In a Compiler, the Semantic Analyzer will tend to generate object code, which could be machine code, [Java Bytecode]( https://en.wikipedia.org/wiki/Java_bytecode), or a higher level language.
 The object code in my college compiler course was Pascal.

-In an Interpreter, especially with our design pattern, it will be the classes already implemented from the grammar as seen in the [Grammar to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html) blog.
+In an Interpreter, especially with our design pattern, it will be the classes already implemented from the grammar as seen in the [Design to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html) blog.

 We don’t get the same break with semantic analysis that we get with __Regular Languages/Finite Automata__ and __Context-Free Grammars/Pushdown Automata__.
 Technically we do, but all programs are Turing Machines, and there’s no semantic definition to guide us.
 We must code the semantics ourselves.